RobertRosenbaum/Torch2PC/README.md

 "On the relationship between predictive coding and backpropagation" by Robert Rosenbaum

 which contains a full description of the algorithms here.
-Also cite:
+You could also cite:
 ```
 @article{millidge2020predictive,
   title={Predictive coding approximates backprop along arbitrary computation graphs},